Java Collections Framework

 - Map: It is used to store the element in the form of key-value pairs where the keys can’t be duplicated but values can be duplicated.

-Why this package classes are called Collection Framework?
+Why these package classes are called Collection Framework?

 This package class provides low-level services with well-defined data structures to solve collecting a heterogeneous dynamic number of objects as a single entity.
 Due to this reason java.util package classes are collectively called the collection framework.